TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

 Plugin registration: :php:`ExtensionUtility::registerPlugin()`
 ==============================================================

-The plugin must be registered to have it actually appear as a selectable element in the backend plugin list.
+The plugin must be registered to have it appear as a selectable element in the backend.
+And the frontend must get the information which controller class to call for this plugin.
 To achieve this, the following line must be inserted into the file :file:`Configuration/TCA/Overrides/tt_content.php`:

 .. code-block:: php